Karrthik-Arya/wncc-website.github.io/_pages/event/code-in-quarantine.md

 Week 8 - Blockchain

 <br><br>
-    Every Monday, a tutorial containing links to some beginner-friendly resources will be shared, along with a task to assess your learning.
-You can freely discuss your doubts while understanding the tutorial or solving the task on our Telegram group.
+    Every Monday, a tutorial containing links to some beginner-friendly resources was shared, along with a task to assess learning.
+People freely discussed their doubts while understanding the tutorial or solving the task on our Telegram group.
     </p>
 </div>
 {% endif %}